 Under favourable conditions, on February 7th in the world’s largest habitat of Aquatic warbler – Zvanets fen mire – a controlled burning took place.
 This is one of the measures to improve conditions of these habitats.
 There are about 3000 singing males in the Zvanets fen mire.

 The burning was carried out in an area of about 500 ha.
 This is equivalent to 690 football fields.
-During the burning, there were some areas covered with snow and the spaces between the hummocks were covered with ice, because of this, dry vegetation was not burning very actively.
+During the controlled burning, there were some areas covered with snow and the spaces between the hummocks were covered with ice, because of this, dry vegetation was not burning very actively.
 Due to this, only the upper part of the grass vegetation and dry reed stalks were burned.
 The carried out burning will ensure the absence of destructive fires during the dry spring period, will significantly increase the productivity of vegetation and improve conditions for nesting for Aquatic Warblers and other bird species.

 NATURE MANAGEMENT IN PEATLANDS – MOWING, BURNING AND OTHER MEASURES